-The fund seeks to provide long-term capital growth, a reasonable level of current income, and increasing future income through investments primarily in dividend-paying common stocks.
+The fund seeks long-term capital growth and current income primarily through investments in stocks.

 The fund employs fundamental, bottom-up research and both growth and value approaches in identifying stocks the managers believe have good prospects for capital growth over time.
 Among the many characteristics the managers look for in a prospective holding are seasoned management, leadership positions in growing industries, and strong financial fundamentals.
 The fund invests primarily in large-capitalization companies but may invest in mid-cap firms as well.